Free: Healthy 5-Ingredient Meals EbookGet It Now

-- Chicken – Try air fryer whole chicken, lemon parmesan chicken, or pan seared chicken breast with your crushed brussels sprouts.
+- Chicken – Try air fryer whole chicken, lemon parmesan chicken, simple baked chicken legs, or pan seared chicken breast with your smashed brussels sprouts.

-- Beef – Sprouts are a classic side for steak, like sirloin steak, NY strip steak, or air fryer filet mignon, but they are delicious with burgers, too.
+- Beef – Sprouts are a classic side for steak, like a sirloin steak recipe, NY strip steak, or air fryer filet mignon, but they are delicious with burgers, too.

-- Pork– Pork recipes such as pan seared pork chops, slow cooker pork loin roast, or rosemary pork tenderloin all pair well with roasted smashed brussels sprouts.
+- Pork – Pan seared pork chops or pork tenderloin recipes pair well with roasted smashed brussels sprouts.

-- Seafood – Pair smashed sprouts with fish, like pan seared salmon or lemon baked cod, for a weeknight meal, or up your game on special occasions with air fryer shrimp, lobster tail or crab legs.
+- Seafood – Pair smashed sprouts with fish, like pan seared salmon or lemon baked cod, for a weeknight meal, or up your game on special occasions with air fryer shrimp, broiled lobster tail, or crab legs.

 More Brussels Sprouts Recipes